Realtek: Chipsets for HD multimedia players and recorders

 sold at a lower price than similar quality chipsets of Realtek's competitors.
 (The main competitors were the Sigma Media Players.)

 Realtek produced three major versions of Realtek 1xx3 and several minor variations.
 The three major 1xx3 chipset versions (1073, 1183, and 1283) all featured the same chip in terms of format support and performance, the only difference being the added ability to record AV sources in the 1283.
 HD Audio support in the 1xx3 improved through the chipset's life with several revisions.
 The DD and CC versions of the chipset both added full 7.1 HD-audio support to the chipset.

 The 1073 players all built on a common SDK (firmware+OS) provided by Realtek.
 This meant that they were all essentially similar in performance and interface.
 It also meant that producing these players was very easy for manufacturers, all they had to do was create the hardware and Realtek provided the software.

 Key players from the Realtek 1073 era were the original Xtreamer, the Asus O!PlayHD, ACRyan PlayOn and the Mede8er MED500X.
 Manufacturers released hundreds of Realtek 1073 players.

 In early 2011 Realtek released series 1xx5, including the 1055, and 1185.
 These are the successors to the 1073 series.
-All three chips ran at 500Mhz which provided a small performance increase.
+All three chips ran at 500 MHz which provided a small performance increase.
 Otherwise, the chips offered the same comprehensive format support as the previous generation.
 All chips ran the same Realtek SDK4 Casablanca, which offered improved user-experience (aesthetically, added media indexing, thumbnails...) from the stock SDK.
 As with the later version of the 1xx8 chipset, full 7.1 HD-audio downmix and passthrough are supported in the 1xx5.

 Realtek released the next generation of its chipsets, the 1xx6 series 1186, in early October 2011.
-These ran at 750Mhz, supported HDMI 1.4, were capable of 3D including 3D ISO, and were able to dual-boot into Android.
+These ran at 750 MHz, supported HDMI 1.4, were capable of 3D including 3D ISO, and were able to dual-boot into Android.
 Key 1186 players include the Mede8er X3D Series (MED1000X3D, MED800X3D, MED600X3D), Xtreamer Prodigy 3D and HiMedia 900B.